buddhist-uni/buddhist-uni.github.io/_content/articles/building-the-theravada-commentaries_hinuber-oskar.md

 pages: "353--388"
 ---

-The traditional, Pāli commentaries on the Canon composed in Sri Lanka have had an enormous impact on Theravada doctrine and practice.
+The traditional, Pāli commentaries on the Canon composed in Sri Lanka have had an enormous impact on Theravāda doctrine and practice.
 This article introduces the history of their authorship.